BACKGROUND

 VISION

-Based in Bray-on-Thames since 2014, on the fringe of the iconic Film Studios, Once Upon a Bus, a mobile education initiative delivering interactive storytelling via a customised double-decker bus, is well positioned to address these challenges through proven, targeted, accessible interventions.
+Based in Bray-on-Thames, on the fringe of the iconic Film Studios, Once Upon a Bus, a mobile education initiative delivering interactive storytelling via a customised double-decker bus, is well positioned to address these challenges through proven, targeted and (eventually) accessible interventions.
 By blending education with entertainment, our innovative programs foster literacy skills, boost engagement, and build family involvement in both well-resourced and underserved areas

-With corporate sponsorship from entities such as Shanly Homes, Summerleaze, and Amazon MGM (owners of Bray Film Studios, our target sponsor in this instance) the initiative can scale to provide free services (see below), ensuring broad reach without financial barriers for those most in need.
+With corporate sponsorship from entities such as, for example: Shanly Homes, Summerleaze, IHG, and/or Amazon MGM [owners of Bray Film Studios, our target sponsor in this speculative instance], the initiative can scale to provide free services, ensuring broad reach without financial barriers for those most in need.
 For example, partnering could leverage Amazon's plentiful resources to offset local impacts from studio operations, while aligning with their book-selling origins and media expertise, to secure community goodwill and ongoing support as they expand their commercial estate - whilst also addressing a larger societal challenge.

 STRATEGIES

-Funding from a significant sponsor (like Amazon) will enable a multi-faceted approach, starting with needs-based assessments to prioritise disadvantaged schools and communities.
+Funding from a significant sponsor will enable a multi-faceted approach, starting with needs-based assessments to prioritise disadvantaged schools and communities.
 Core elements include:

 Mobile Interventions for Literacy Boost